-Americans throw away nearly five pounds of trash per person per day—nearly 300 million tons a day—more than any other country on the planet.
+Americans throw away nearly five pounds of trash per person per day — nearly 300 million tons every day — more than any other country on the planet.
 In the fight against climate change, we have to start here.

 Where, exactly is away?
 It’s not a rhetorical question.
 Not really.
-For as long as most of us can likely remember, “away” has been an accepted place for things we no longer need or want to deal with.
+For as long as most of us can likely remember, “away” has been the accepted place for sending things we no longer need or want to deal with.
 Whether that’s banana peels, plastic containers, or broken furniture.
 That mentality is behind the $67 billion garbage industry.

 According to the Environmental Protection Agency, half of that waste goes to landfills while some 20 percent is incinerated.
 Just over 30 percent is recycled.
 But these aren’t long-term solutions; our landfill space is shrinking, for one.
 Since 1990, the number of landfills in the U.S. has decreased by nearly 75 percent.

 Recycling doesn’t happen nearly enough, either, experts warn.
-Yet most consumers assume it does, making them more likely to justify single-use plastic or aluminum products, despite the evidence they’re more likely to wind up in landfills than a recycling facility.
+Yet most consumers assume it does, making them more likely to justify single-use plastic or aluminum products, despite the evidence they’re more likely to wind up in landfills rather than in a recycling facility.
 A 2019 study found recycling is not addressing the nation’s plastic waste problem nearly at the rate it should; and, in fact, it may be making matters worse.

 These recycling and reducing myths feed our latest obsession — that we can achieve truly zero-waste status.
 Certainly, efforts like these matter, but assumptions that we’re not making trash because we bring reusable flatware and straws with us don’t make it so.
 Our waste problem has us cornered — both up and downstream — and it’s big business.